 Gross skills: involve large muscle movements which are not very precise and include many fundamental movement patterns such as walking, running and jumping.
 The shot putt is an example of a primarily gross skill.

-Fine skills: involve intricate precise movements using small muscle groups and generally involve high levels of hand-eye coordination.
+Fine skills: involve intricate, precise movements using small muscle groups and generally involve high hand-eye coordination levels.
 A snooker shot or playing the piano are examples of fine skills.

 The Open and Closed Continuum (Galligan 2000)

 This continuum is concerned with the effects of the environment on skills (Knapp 1967)